Paul

 of bone marrow cells obviates the need for purification and

 expansion of a population of cells.
-Since bone marrow cells may be
+Since bone marrow cells may

-production of the tooth primordia.
+used in the production of the tooth primordia.

 In one embodiment, the bone marrow cells have not undergone